-What Is a Common Table Expression in SQL
+What Is a CTE in SQL and How to Use It

-Or, we may consider a CTE as a kind of virtual table containing columns with physical records.
+Alternatively, we can view a CTE as a virtual table containing columns and rows of data.
 This virtual table is created as the result of the query execution, used by another query, and deleted after that main query execution.

 Since the introduction of SQL Server 2005, CTEs have become a popular method for database specialists who apply them to make complex queries easier to read and maintain: as SQL rules demand naming each CTE, the entire code becomes clearer to the reader.